WHO WE ARE

 The 5280 Freedom School teaches students from ECE-8th grade to become racially literate and civically-minded by centering Black knowledge, people, and principles.
 The 5280 Freedom School exists in order to dismantle oppressive systems, to liberate ourselves, and to empower our students to transform the world.

-The 5280 Freedom School is where Black people are loved, valued, safe, and free to be themselves, and where students become leaders for social change.
+The 5280 Freedom School is where people are loved, valued, safe, and free to be themselves, and where students become leaders for social change.

 5280 Freedom School is guided by the following principles*: